Medical Schemes Price List for Vein Surgery

 Medical Aid Stipulations

-- The procedure may not be done in hospital
+- The procedure may not place in hospital

 - It must be done in the consulting rooms